 Nokia has developed a virtualized SBC that supports independent media and signaling plane processing at scale, optimized media performance and simplified lifecycle management.
 The software is designed to deliver the access and peering functions operators need to support their IP multimedia subsystem (IMS) networks — and can be deployed on-site in integrated 2 x 2U form or fully in the cloud.
 Nokia’s IMS portfolio is ranked as a leader in the market by Current Analysis, with border control offerings in the top range of their product class average.

 For more on migrating SBCs to the cloud, watch the “Migrating Session Border Controllers to the Cloud” webinar, co-presented by Nokia and IHS Markit.
-Also check out IHS Markit’s accompanying report, which you can download for free by registering for the webinar.
+Also check out IHS Markit’s accompanying report, which you can download here.

 Share your thoughts on this topic by replying below – or join the Twitter discussion with @nokianetworks using #virtualization #cloud #telcocloud